rperry99/rperry99/README.md

 ## 🥃 Just For Fun
 - Most likely to choose a typeface based on its name.
-- Writes CSS like it's going in a museum.
-- Probably organizing something in Notion instead of doing it.
+- Probably organizing something in Notion instead of actually doing it.
 - Would 100% explore a haunted lighthouse.
 - Listens to metal to relax.
 - Once made a spreadsheet to track horror movies.